isaacs/tshy/README.md

 </details>

-Any `"imports"` that resolve to something _not_ built by tshy, then tshy will set `scripts.preinstall` to set up symbolic links to make it work at install time.
+If there are any `"imports"` that resolve to something _not_ built by tshy, then tshy will set `scripts.preinstall` to set up symbolic links at install time to make it work.
 This just means that you can't use `scripts.preinstall` for anything else if you have `"imports"` that aren't managed by tshy.
 For example:

 ```json
 {